Vivin0596/Vivin0596/README.md

 - 👋 Hi, I’m @Vivin0596
-- 👀 I’m interested in Python
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...